What’s so famous about Gobi?

 5. What is the climate like in the Gobi Desert?

-The Gobi desert is located on a plateau that is around 910-1,520 meters above sea level.
+The Gobi desert is located on a plateau that is 910-1,520 meters above sea level.
 This contributes to the desert’s low temperatures.
-The Gobi Desert has a continental climate.
-This means it has long, cold winters and hot summers.
+The Gobi Desert has continental climate.
+This means long, cold winters and hot summers.

 The desert is very dry, with little rainfall.
-The mountains that surround the Gobi can get up to two feet of snow each year.
-The Gobi Desert is cold in winter, with frost and snow occurring on its dunes occasionally.
+The mountains surrounding the Gobi can get up to 2 feet of snow per year.
+The Gobi Desert is cold in winter, with frost and snow on its dunes.

 Gobi desert temperature at night